solida-core/solida/README.md

 solida pipeline -l pipeline_label -p profile_label
 ```

-Before to deploy a pipeline, you need to be create a project profile:
+Before to deploy a pipeline, you have to create a project profile:
 ```bash
 solida pipeline -l pipeline_label -p profile_label --create-profile
 ```